-In the second year, Groundwaves frequently moved out of 214 by CACHE and into the community.
+In the second year, Groundwaves frequently moved out of The Medium and into the community.
 The establishment of a program in Tulsa led to an increase in creative exchange with MCs from both cities traveling back and forth to perform together.
 Additionally, Murs and the Northwest Arkansas cohort of artists attended a private tour of The Dirty South: Contemporary Art, Material Culture, and the Sonic Impulse at Crystal Bridges Museum of American Art and attended the Run the Jewels and Big Boi concert together on the Momentary Green.
 Finally, several members of the cohort were invited to perform at The Happiness of Pursuit Festival in Ontario, California, on the festival’s Groundwaves Stage, alongside MCs from Groundwaves OK and CO.

 CACHE is looking forward to continuing to work with Murs and Northwest Arkansas’ hip-hop community to continue growing this program in 2023.